Kurento/doc-kurento-readthedocs/source/mastering/kurento_API.rst

 developers:

 -  **Media Elements**.
 A Media element is a functional unit performing a specific action on a media stream.
-Media elements are a way of every capability is represented as a self-contained “black box” (the media element) to the application developer, who does not need to understand the low-level details of the element for using it.
+Every capability is represented as a self-contained “black box” (the media element) to the application developer, who does not need to understand the low-level details of the element for using it.
 Media elements are capable of *receiving* media from other elements (through media sources) and of *sending* media to other elements (through media sinks).
 Depending on their function, media elements can be split into different groups:

    -  **Input Endpoints**: Media elements capable of receiving media and injecting it into a pipeline.
 There are several types of input endpoints.